jmvanel/semantic_forms/scala/forms_play/README.md

 ## Updading RDF content

 Take inspiration from these scripts in [forms\_play](https://github.com/jmvanel/semantic_forms/tree/master/scala/forms_play)

     dump.sh       graphload.sh	 graphremove.sh     populateRDFCache.sh  tdbsearch.sh
     graphdump.sh  graphnamedlist.sh  populate_db_av.sh  tdbquery.sh		 update_server.sh

 For example, to update the I18N translations:

     GRAPH=rdf-i18n
     echo "DROP GRAPH <$GRAPH>" > /tmp/delete_graph.rq
     java -cp $JARS tdb.tdbupdate --loc=TDB --update=/tmp/delete_graph.rq
     java -cp $JARS deductions.runtime.sparql_cache.RDFI18NLoader

 To update the Common Form Specifications :

     GRAPH=form_specs
     echo "DROP GRAPH <$GRAPH>" > /tmp/delete_graph.rq
     java -cp $JARS tdb.tdbupdate --loc=TDB --update=/tmp/delete_graph.rq
     java -cp $JARS deductions.runtime.sparql_cache.PopulateRDFCache

+## SPARQL queries
+There is a web service for SPARQL queries, not a SPARL endpoint yet :( , and not an HTML page for entering queries yet .
+Here are some example showing some queries that you can paste into your browser:

+http://localhost:9000/sparql?query=CONSTRUCT { ?x ?p ?v } where {  GRAPH ?G { ?x ?p ?v } } limit 20
+http://localhost:9000/select?query=SELECT * where { GRAPH ?G { ?x ?p ?v }} limit 10

+The service
+<code>/sparql?query=</code>
+is only for CONSTRUCT queries.

+and the service
+<code>/select?query=</code>
+is only for SELECT queries.

 # How to debug

 Start Activator or SBT with -jvm-debug argument; then type run.
 Then start a remove debug in eclipse or another IDE with port 9999.